-- Biologically significant and dose-dependent levels of BB-301 tissue transduction (i.e., delivery of the multi-functional BB-301 genetic construct into the target pharyngeal muscle cells); - Broad-based and dose-dependent expression of the three distinct genes comprising the BB-301 gene construct within the pharyngeal muscle cells; and - Durable and biologically significant levels of target gene knock-down (i.e., inhibition of the expression of the gene of interest) within the pharyngeal muscle cells.
+- Biologically significant and dose-dependent levels of BB-301 tissue transduction (i.e., delivery of the multi-functional BB-301 genetic construct into the target pharyngeal muscle cells), - Broad-based and dose-dependent expression of the three distinct genes comprising the BB-301 gene construct within the pharyngeal muscle cells, and - Durable, and biologically significant levels of, target gene knock-down (i.e., inhibition of the expression of the gene of interest) within the pharyngeal muscle cells.

 The Pilot Dosing Study evaluated the safety and biological activity of two concentrations of BB-301 (1.0+E13 vg/mL and 3.0+E13 vg/mL) across three distinct doses (1.0+E13 vg/mL and 3.0+E13 vg/mL with a low injection volume, and 3.0+E13 vg/mL with a high injection volume) following direct intramuscular injection into the Hypopharyngeus (HP) muscles and the Thyropharyngeus (TP) muscles of Beagle dogs via the use of a proprietary delivery device employed in an open surgical procedure.
 The HP muscle in Beagle dogs corresponds to the Middle Pharyngeal Constrictor muscle in human subjects, and the TP muscle in Beagle dogs corresponds to the Inferior Pharyngeal Constrictor muscle in human subjects.
-BB-301 was injected only on Day 1 of the Pilot Dosing Study, and the corresponding canine pharyngeal muscles were harvested for analysis after 8 weeks of observation post-dosing.
-BB-301 dosing was carried out by both a veterinary surgeon and a practicing Otolaryngologist who has extensive experience with the provision of palliative surgical care for OPMD patients.
+BB-301 was injected only on Day 1 of the Pilot Dosing Study, and the corresponding canine pharyngeal muscles were harvested for molecular analyses after 8 weeks of observation post-injection.
+BB-301 dosing was carried out by both a veterinary surgeon and an Otolaryngologist with extensive experience regarding the provision of palliative surgical acre for OPMD patients.

-Further data analyses are ongoing for the canine subjects treated in theBB-301 Pilot Dosing Study, and the interim data-points highlighted here are derived from completed analyses of pharyngeal muscle tissues isolated from 16 Beagle dog subjects (of the 24-subject study population).
-The data-set derived from the Pilot Dosing Study and the formal conclusions will be updated as additional study subjects are analyzed.
+Molecular analyses are ongoing for the canine subjects treated in theBB-301 Pilot Dosing Study, and the interim data-points highlighted below are derived from completed analyses of pharyngeal muscle tissues isolated from 16 Beagle dog subjects (of the 24-subject Beagle dog study population).
+The final data-set derived from the completed molecular analyses of the pharyngeal muscle tissues of the canine subjects treated on the Pilot Dosing Study is expected to be released during 2022.

-The key preliminary results are summarized here:
+The preliminary results are summarized below:

 Figure 4.
-Pharyngeal Muscle Tissue Transduction Levels for BB-301
+Pharyngeal Muscle Tissue Transduction Levels Achieved by BB-301